theCephas/koajo-web/CONTRIBUTING.md

 ### 2.1 Main Branches

 - main: This branch contains the stable, production-ready code.
 Only fully reviewed and tested code should be merged here.
-- dev: This is the development branch, used for integrating features and bug fixes before merging into `main`.
+- dev: This is the development branch, the subject of your concern, used for integrating features and bug fixes before merging into `main`.

 ### 2.2 Feature Branches